RonEfraim/C-Plus-Plus/Semester 1/Ex9/README.txt

 The program receives two numbers from the user.
 Then the program checks how many steps to get equal numbers.

-Compile: g++ -Wall ex9b.cc –o ex9b
+Compile: g++ -Wall ex9b.cc â€“o ex9b
 Run: ex9b

 Input: